-Are there any other street artists in particular that you’re a fan of, or would like to collaborate with?
+Are there any other street artists in particular you’re a fan of, or would like to collaborate with?

 Which of your ‘little faces’ has been your favourite?

-One of my favourites is my ‘pair of faces’ next to Stik’s couple in London.
+One of my favourites is my ‘pair of faces’ next to Stik‘s couple in London.
 They get photographed a lot because Stik’s painting is important and beloved by the local community.
-I put my pair there in homage to his painting, which I have admired since the first street art tour I did in London.
+I put my pair there in homage to his painting, which I have admired since that first street art tour I did in London.

 What are your upcoming plans?

-And finally, is there anyone you want to shout out, or anyone we should check out online?
+And finally, is there anyone you want to shout out or anyone we should check out online?

-Dave Stuart at Shoreditch Street Art Tours has a superb knowledge of, and a passion for street art.
+Dave Stuart at Shoreditch Street Art Tours has a superb knowledge of, and passion for street art.
 He wrote about me a few times in various blogs and I have him to thank for the slogan #smallfacesingreatplaces.
-Also thanks to you for this interview and your support, through which I have gained more fans in Belfast and Northern Ireland.
+Also thanks to you for this interview and your support through which I have gained more fans in Belfast and Northern Ireland.